News & Events

 The old system will be available for searching only from 12/8/2014 until 12/11/2014.
 No material will be due those days, no holds can be placed, no changes can be made.
-Checkouts can happen in offline mode on the new system during this interim.
+Checkouts (in an offline mode) on the new system will be possible during this interim.

 Notices for holds, reminders, overdues, fines, and bills should start up again shortly after 12/11/2014.

 Mango Languages offers a fast and convenient solution for language-learning needs.
 Just log in with your CCRLS library card + PIN and then create a personal Mango account to get started.